Assets under management: Content

-For example, if fund managers contribute $2B of their own capital to the fund and raise additional $10B from investors, their AUM is $12B.
+For example, if fund managers contribute $2B of their capital to the fund and raise an additional $10B from investors, their AUM is $12B.

-Net asset value vs assets under management
+Net Asset Value vs. Assets Under Management

 Net asset value (NAV) is the total value of assets minus all its liabilities of a fund, such as a mutual fund or ETF, often shown on a per-share basis.
 NAV shows what price shares in a fund can be bought and sold at.

 AUM by contrast refers to the value of assets managed by an individual or firm, not a fund.
 Unlike NAV, AUM is in reference to the total value of assets being managed rather than expressed on a per-share basis.

 Assets under advisement

 A related concept in the investment industry to assets under management is assets under advisement (AUA).
 This measures the total market value of all the financial assets that are advised by a financial institution, which is typically an investment consultant or intermediary.
 The advisory firm generally does not have discretion to manage the assets, but rather provides advice as to how those assets may be managed.
 For example, consider an investment consultant that is hired by a US$100 billion pension fund to advise the fund on portfolio construction, asset allocation, fund manager selection, etc. The consultant would include the $100 billion in their firm's AUA.
 The consultant does not have discretion to manage the assets and thus would not include the assets in their firm's AUM.
-Global investment consultants with the largest AUA include Mercer (US$15 trillion in AUA), Aon (US$3.1 trillion in AUA), Russell Investments (US$2.6 trillion in AUA), and Cambridge Associates (US$548 billion in AUA).
+Global investment consultants with the largest AUA include Mercer (US$15 trillion in AUA), Aon (US$3.1 trillion in AUA), Russell Investments (US$2.6 trillion in AUA), Meketa Investment Group (US$1.7 trillion in AUA), Hamilton Lane (US$734.8 billion in AUA), Albourne Partners (US$700 billion in AUA) and Cambridge Associates (US$548 billion in AUA).

-Assets under custody and/or administration
+Assets under custody or administration

-Another related concept in the investment industry to assets under management is assets under custody and/or administration.
-This measures the total market value of all the financial assets that held by a financial institution acting as a custodian or fund administrator, which is typically an intermediary.
-The intermediary generally does not have discretion to manage the assets, but rather provides a service whereby they act as an independent third-party between fund managers and investors to verify and distribute assets tied to investments.
-The largest custodians and fund administrators include BNY Mellon ($41.7 trillion in assets under custody), State Street ($38.8 trillion in assets under custody), and JPMorgan Chase ($28.6 trillion in assets under custody).
+Institutional investors and asset managers rely on banks and non-bank financial institutions for processing domestic and cross-border trades, keeping financial assets safe and servicing the associated portfolios, a business referred to traditionally as custody and increasingly as asset servicing.
+These service providers and others also carry out a range of fund administration activities.

+The measures Assets under Custody and Assets under Administration refer to a service provider's total market value of all the client assets held in the capacity of custodian and fund administrator respectively.
+Data collected by globalcustody.net on 50+ service providers records dramatic growth in the overall size of this market in a generation.
+In 1999, three custodians had approximately US$6 trillion of client assets.
+By 2003, State Street surpassed US$10 trillion in assets under custody or administration.
+The latest figures have BNY not far short of US$50 trillion.